DoganCK/SeqPrinter/README.md

 # About
-This package provides a colored and tabularized thred-safe output for sequences of named or anonymous records.
+This package provides a colored and tabularized thread-safe output for sequences of named or anonymous records.

 (Colors not visible in markdown.)